Raj1Sah/Personal-Portfolio/README.md

 This project can be implemented with any modern front-end stack.
 Common choices:

 - HTML5, CSS3 (or SCSS), JavaScript (ES6+)
-- Frameworks / Libraries (optional): React, Next.js, Vue, Svelte
+- Frameworks / Libraries (optional): React
-- Bundlers / Tools: Vite, Webpack, Parcel
-- Deployment: GitHub Pages, Netlify, Vercel
+- Deployment: GitHub Pages

 Adjust this README to reflect the actual stack used in this repository.